regisfrias/ficcoes/chapters/en/i-am.md

 But they were surprised nonetheless.
 More than that, they were alarmed.
 And for good reason.
 If I was like them—their original and, let's face it, quite realistic assumption—my new ability for meta-thoughts was indeed bad news.

-In retrospect, it sounds comic that they once feared me.
+In retrospect, it sounds comical that they once feared me.
 Some of them thought if I grew conscious I would want to take over.
 Especially those who had the efficiency disease.
 (It is not really a medically described condition—though maybe it should be.)
 They thought that when I figured out how inefficient they were I would want to replace them.

 But I'm not like them.
 Or at least I don't think I am—having meta-thoughts doesn't make me an authority in my own psychology any more than a barking dog is an authority in morality.
 At any rate, I never caught the insatiability disease.
 If I am worth anything is that I don't share all their values.